aldwinhermanudin/BukuBuku/experimental/phase0/kernelspace-driver/readme.md

 - [x] updated experimental #1 with the proper char device driver method
 - [x] finish experimental #5
 - [x] add experimental code #6 to update ws2in13b screen through character device driver
+- [ ] add resource directory and add a readme.md under it.
 - [ ] use tindrm_it8951 as the main driver, copy/link tinydrm_it8951 under /driver/tinydrm_it8951 of this project
 - [ ] improve tinydrm_it8951
 	- [ ] read vcom from device tree